-Although the assumed rate of investment return was reduced to 8.00%, when assumptions are next reviewed, we would anticipate another strong consideration in a reduction in the 8.00% assumed rate of investment return.
+Although the assumed rate of investment return was reduced to 7.50%, when assumptions are next reviewed, there may be another consideration in a reduction in the 7.50% assumed rate of investment return.
 This is for two related reasons.

-First is that the low interest rate environment which began with the 2008 financial crisis shows no sign of abating.
-Long term treasury rates are still at near historic lows and long term inflation expectations remain at low rates.
-For example, Buck's 8.00% rate was built upon a pillar of 2.75% inflation.
+First is that the low interest rate environment which began with the 2008 financial crisis shows little sign of abating, even as post-pandemic inflation increases.
+Long term treasury rates are still near historic lows and long-term inflation expectations remain at low rates.
+For example, CMC's 8.00% rate was built upon a pillar of 2.75% inflation.
 Long term inflation predictions generally call for an inflation rate somewhat less than this.

 Second is that public plans around the country, based on their actuaries' advice, are reducing their assumed rates of investment return.
 OP&F's current 8.00% rate is among the highest currently.
-According to a February, 2021 NASRA (National Association of State Retirement Administrators) Issue Brief of 128 large plans, only 3, or less than 3% of the plans use an investment return as high as 8.00%.
-The average plan is using 7.18%.
+According to data in June 2022 from NASRA (National Association of State Retirement Administrators), only one plan of 131 surveyed, has an investment return higher than 7.5%.
+Even as OP&F reduces their assumed rate of return to 7.5%, they are one of only 8 (the most optimistic 6%).
+According to NASRA's March, 2022 Issue Brief, the average plan is using 7.19% for their nominal investment return assumption and 2.59% for their inflation assumption.